tanuj5480/100-Days-of-Data-Science/Logs.md

 ## Day 14: Nov 13, 2018
 **Progress**: Some more work on the model, creating feature in the test data to submit on Kaggle

+## Day 15: Nov 14, 2018
+**Progress**: More work on the model, to better create the dataset (combining the train and test, while feature engineering)